 Read more: Semi-precious - the best smart jewellery

 Altruis is iPhone compatible only and the stone itself, which contains the tech, can be worn as a ring, bracelet or necklace and vibrates when you get priority notifications.
 Simple as that.
 You can set profiles (dinner, meeting, holiday, Sunday) to easily switch between settings for how much you want to be disturbed, down to specific apps, contacts or keywords.

 Kate Unsworth, the founder and CEO of Kovert Designs, was explaining her design and tech philosophies at StrategyEye's 'Future of Wearable Tech' event in London.
 She hinted that there are two big fashion brand partnerships on the horizon in the next couple of months and that unlike six months ago, she now has a queue of companies wanting to get involved with her smart jewellery.

 "Don't just build things for the sake of building things," she warned wearable tech startups.
-"Why would I want to do the same thing as my phone but on my wrist?
+"Why would I want [a wearable] to do the same thing as my phone but on my wrist?
 Just because you can doesn't mean you should."

 That said Unsworth hinted that her team is looking to implement subtle, intuitive new features to Altruis like shaking your hand or wrist to send an automatic 'out of office' style message to whoever is bothering you in your downtime.